 “Oh, look, Imer.
 Sergey Tripaleyev just walked in.
 He owns all the aluminum mining and manufacturing in Russia.
 Let’s give him a personal tour.”

 “Thank you for coming tonight, Ms. Anderson.
 Enjoy our art gallery,” Imer Bisha said as they departed.

 A wave of relief twinkled through Millie’s body as her bluffing succeeded.
 She moved to another of Bukovski’s portraits, titled Blue Lady.
 It was the same artist’s model, with a blue shawl framing her face.
-Her expression was slightly suspicious, but the wisp of hair visible was still rendered in gold brush strokes.
+Her expression was slightly suspicious, but Bukovsky still rendered the wisp of hair in gold brush strokes.

 Millie felt the presence of someone behind her, then the feeling of a hand clenching her left buttock, squeezing, and releasing.
 She wheeled around to see who the perpetrator was, only to find a smiling Valerian Bukovski looking at her, with some of his entourage chuckling at his boldness.